dhercar/GDUM/README.md

-Untitled
+GDUM: Simultaneusly estimating community dissimilarity and uniqueness
 ================

 # Fitting GDUMs in `greta`

 Here we show how to fit and inspect Generalized Dissimilarity Uniqueness Models (DGUM) using `greta`.
-We provide some helper functions to construct the models and generate predictions.This scripts assumes that a folder named `functions` exists in the working directory with the helper functions provided [here](link%20to%20DOI).
+We provide some helper functions to construct the models and generate predictions.
+This scripts assumes that a folder named `functions` exists in the working directory with the helper functions provided [here](link%20to%20DOI).